-Yahoo is responsible for the largest data breach ever, with around 3 billion user accounts and passwords compromised in an incident that was revealed in 2016.
-The second largest data breach incident was Facebook’s responsibility, which happened in 2018 when 2.2 million private records were compromised.
+The data breach statistics prove that Yahoo is responsible for the largest data breach ever, with around 3 billion user accounts and passwords compromised in an incident revealed in 2017.
+The second-largest data breach incident was Aadhaar, India’s national ID database, which happened in 2018 when 1.1 billion private records were compromised.

-We shouldn’t leave out the infamous Panama paper leak, caused by poor plugin choices, according to the WordPress statistics.
-This data breach included over 4.8 million emails.
+We shouldn’t leave out the infamous Panama paper leak caused by poor plugin choices, as this data breach compromised over 4.8 million emails.

 18. The average cost of a corporate data breach is $3.86 million.

+According to the cyber attack statistics, the average loss per data breach is $3.86 million.
 When a corporation experiences a data breach, it can cost them a ton of money—in addition to potentially losing their clients’ trust.
-The average loss per data breach is $3.86 million.
-Every single lost or stolen user record costs the company $148, the latest cyber security stats show.
+Every single lost or stolen user record costs the company $148.

-Here’s one of the top reasons data breaches are so common: with 10% or more of all company files stored on the network available to all employees, a data breach disaster is almost imminent.
-All it takes is one reckless employee falling for a phishing email, and the entire company can be in shambles.
+This is one of the top reasons data breaches are so common.
+And based on the cybercrime statistics, 17% or more of all sensitive company files stored on the network is available to all employees — a data breach disaster is almost imminent.
+All it takes is one reckless employee falling for a phishing email, and the entire company can be in chaos.

 20. The loss of one million records costs $40 million on average.

-Large-scale cyber attacks on corporate entities will keep happening, especially considering the fact that just 3% of the average company’s network folders are protected.
+Large-scale cyber attacks on corporate entities will keep happening, especially considering the fact that only 5% of all companies worldwide protect their folders.